 1 special education teacher and 1 general education teacher, class can consist of up to 40% of students with IEPs.
 (Maximum of 10 students with IEPs in Kindergarten/ Maximum of 12 students with IEPS in Grades 1-5)

 A self-contained special education classroom with a maximum of 12 students

 Q. I think my child might benefit from special education services.
 What steps should I take?

 A. Talk to your child’s teacher to get a sense of how they are performing in school.
 If you are in agreement that your child could benefit from additional support the teacher can refer your child to PS10s Pupil Personnel Committee (PPC).
 This team of educators will review student data and work samples and develop an action plan that may include a related service screen, academic intervention services or at-risk services.
 A PPC case runs on a 6-8 week cycle.
 If at the end of the initial cycle progress has not been made the team will recommend a full Special Education Evaluation.

-A model letter can be found at Referral letter.
+A model letter can be found here.